dfyockey/RomanDigital/README.md

 RomanDigital further includes:

-* Choice between centered display and display aligned with a fixed divider
+* Choice between centered display and display aligned with a fixed divider (only applies to horizontal time display layout)
-* AM/PM indicator integrated into the time display, such that the divider is displayed as "·" for AM and ":" for PM:
+* AM/PM indicator integrated into the time display, such that the divider is displayed as "·" for AM and ":" for PM (only applies to horizontal time display layout):

 ![Landscape screenshot of phone showing RomanDigital app displaying time as XI·XXXIV](/.github/images/Screenshot_20240809_113408_RomanDigital.png)